notable/notable/resources/tutorial/notes/02 - The Sidebar.md

 # 02 - The Sidebar

-The sidebar is where where all your notes are categorized.
+The sidebar is where all your notes are categorized.

 ## Categories